getbraincloud/examples-java/README.md

 1. Download the latest version of Android Studio here : https://developer.android.com/studio/ Then connect your Android device to the computer, press run in Android Studio, and select your device.
-This will build the porject then run it off your device.
+This will build the project then run it off your device.

 2. Take the APK file in BasicJava/app/build/outputs/apk/debug and drag it into your installs on your device OR e-mail the APK file to yourself as an attachment, open it on your device and the install will